npantfoerder/amazon-vine-analysis/README.md

 <kbd> <img src='https://github.com/npantfoerder/amazon-vine-analysis/blob/master/Images/.png' width=800> </kbd> <br>

 ## Summary
-*In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.*
+According to the results, there is no positivity bias for reviews in the Vine program because there were less 5 star Vine reviews than 5 star non-Vine reviews.
+One additional analysis that I could do with the dataset to support this is finding ...

 #### Resources
 - Data Sources:
-- Software: Python 3.7.3
+- Software: Python 3.7.3, PySpark 3.0.1